-- Any person wishing to hunt turkey or bear with a crossbow or bow and arrow must hold proof of having held an archery license or a certificate of satisfactory completion of a bowhunter education course from Vermont or another state or province of Canada which is approved by the Commissioner.
+Any person wishing to hunt turkey, bear or deer with a bow and arrow or crossbow must hold proof of having held an archery license or a certificate of satisfactory completion of a bowhunter education course from Vermont or another state or province of Canada.

-- At the time of moose permit issuance, archery moose season permit recipients and designated subpermittees must show proof of having held an archery deer license or a certificate of satisfactory completion of a bowhunter education course from Vermont or another state or province of Canada which is approved by the Commissioner.
-Archery moose season permit recipients and designated subpermittees must also have a Vermont big game hunting license.
+At the time of moose permit issuance, archery moose season permit recipients and designated sub-permittees must show proof of having held an archery license or a certificate of satisfactory completion of a bowhunter education course from Vermont or another state or province of Canada.
+Archery moose season permit recipients must also have a Vermont big game hunting license.

 It is illegal to intentionally throw or cast the rays of a spotlight, jack, or other artificial light on any highway, or any field, woodland, or forest, in order to spot, locate, take, or attempt to spot, locate or take any wild animal.

 A light may be used to illuminate and shoot a raccoon once treed by a dog, or dogs, during the raccoon hunting season.
 A light may also be used to illuminate a raccoon once treed by a dog, or dogs, during the raccoon training season.

 See the Syllabus of State and Federal Hunting Regulations for Migratory Birds In Vermont available each year in September.

 - Youth Turkey— One-half hour before sunrise to 5:00 p.m.